Alphawolf02/TravelGo/TravelGo-main/README.md

 ## TravelGo:

-It is a Travel-Agent Website created with an inspirational design over Figma.
+It is a Travel-Agent Website created with React JS.
 Come visit our website to explore equisite bounty of nature by visiting with us.

 ### Tech Stack: